AnnieCannons/selector-translation/readme.md

 ### Instructions

-1. Clone down the Selector Translation repository on GitHub.
+1. Clone down this repository.
 You do **not** have to fork it, since we won't be turning in a copy of the code.
 2. Open styles/styles.css in VS Code.
 3. Read through the code, looking at selectors.
 4. For each of the first **10** selectors, write **in your own words** what the selector means.
 You can write this anywhere you'd like.